 Students should expect to contribute all of their personal assets toward their educational expenses over the course of their three-year legal education.
-In general, a student’s contribution each year will include one-third of any assets reported on financial aid application forms, less an emergency reserve allowance (ERA).
+In general, a student’s resources each year will include one-third of any assets reported on financial aid application forms, less an emergency reserve allowance (ERA).
 The ERA is a standardized amount automatically set aside from the calculations in order to protect a certain portion of the student’s assets in case of emergency.
 For the 2023-2024 academic year, the ERA for a single student without dependents is $2,790.
 The ERA is adjusted upwards when the student has a spouse and/or dependents.

 For example, a 1L student who reports $6,000 in cash/savings can expect the student resources from assets to be assessed approximately as follows:

 - 1L Year = 33% ($6,000) = $1,060